REFILE-US STOCKS-S&P, Dow futures flat as Fed minutes awaited

 By Tanya Agrawal

-July 5 The S&P and the Dow futures were little changed on Wednesday as investors awaited minutes of the Federal Reserve's last meeting for clues on interest rate hikes.
+July 5 (Reuters) - The S&P and the Dow futures were little changed on Wednesday as investors awaited minutes of the Federal Reserve's last meeting for clues on interest rate hikes.

 * However, futures pointed to a lower open for the Nasdaq following Tuesday's Independence Day holiday, due to weakness in the technology sector.